LokiMetaSmith/Arduino-MCP492X/README.md

 The Microchip [MCP4921](http://www.microchip.com/wwwproducts/en/en020398) and [MCP4922](http://www.microchip.com/wwwproducts/en/en020399) are 12 bit digital to analog converters with an SPI interface.
 The MCP4921 has one DAC output, the MCP4922 has two.

 This library is built around the Arduino default SPI library and uses the designated SPI pins, in addition to a configurable chip select pin, passed in the constructor.
+It has been updated with support for spi transactions.

 ## Usage